Gernot Rohr

-Gernot Rohr (born 28 June 1953) is a German professional football manager and former player who was most recently the manager of the Nigerian national team.
+Gernot Rohr (born 28 June 1953) is a German professional football coach and former player who is currently the manager of the Benin national team.

 Managerial career

 In 1996, he managed Girondins de Bordeaux to the UEFA Cup final, where they lost to Bayern Munich over two legs, 2–0 away and 3–1 at home.
-Bordeaux's run to the final included a famous 3–0 win over AC Milan in the quarter-finals.
+Bordeaux's run to the final included a 3–0 win over AC Milan in the quarter-finals.
 From October 1998 until April 1999 he was sports director of Eintracht Frankfurt.

-Rohr was fired by Étoile Sportive du Sahel following a third-place finish in the league, outside of the 2010 CAF Champions League places, on 15 May 2009.
+Rohr was dismissed by Étoile Sportive du Sahel following a third-place finish in the league, outside of the 2010 CAF Champions League places, on 15 May 2009.
 On 9 June 2009, he was named as the new head coach of the Ligue 2 team FC Nantes, his contract running until 30 June 2011.
-On 3 December 2009, he was fired by FC Nantes and replaced by Jean-Marc Furlan.
+On 3 December 2009, he was dismissed by FC Nantes and replaced by Jean-Marc Furlan.
 On 21 February 2010, Rohr replaced French coach Alain Giresse at the helm of the Gabon national football team.

 He became manager of Niger national football team in September 2012.
 He resigned in October 2014.

 On 22 December 2015, he was sacked by Burkina Faso national football team as manager.

 He was shortlisted for the Guinea national team job in July 2016 but was not given the job.

-In August 2016, he was named manager of the Nigeria national football team by Amaju Pinnick, the chief of the Nigeria Football Federation.
+In August 2016, he was named manager of the Nigeria national football team by Amaju Pinnick, the then chief of the Nigeria Football Federation.
 He won his first game in charge of the Nigerian national team, defeating Tanzania by a lone goal in Uyo, Nigeria.
 He lost his first match on 10 June as Nigerian senior coach after a 2–0 home loss to South Africa.